A Hard Chapter Closes - Now Dallas County Republicans Get Back to Work

 While the new state laws have substantively addressed the ballot secrecy problem for the vast majority of voters, one statutory gap remains.
 The current framework criminalizes the disclosure and use of ballot identification information but does not yet explicitly criminalize the act of acquiring it through bulk cross-referencing of public records.

 House Bill 242 (89th Legislature, 2025) was designed to close this gap by creating a new criminal offense for obtaining personally identifiable voter information that connects a voter to their ballot choices.(Secure Democracy USA, 2025)(Texas Legislature, 2025c) Its final enacted status requires verification.
-If not yet enacted, it must be a legislative priority.
+If not yet enacted, it must be a legislative priority — and, like the rest of the framework documented in Section 3, its enactment and enforcement will be a Republican legislative achievement, built on the groundwork of grassroots Republican advocacy across Texas.

-The complete architecture needed to protect ballot secrecy at every stage of a potential attack — from bulk data aggregation through individual identification, disclosure, and use — requires four components:
+The complete architecture needed to protect ballot secrecy at every stage of a potential attack — from bulk data aggregation through individual identification, disclosure, and use — along with advancing hand-count capacity for voters who want it and securing the Republican primary against outside interference, requires six components:

 • HB 242 enacted: Criminalize the aggregation and acquisition act itself, not just disclosure and use downstream.(Secure Democracy USA, 2025)